-The wonderful meaty, flavour of this pasta sauce will trick your taste buds into thinking that this sauce simmered for hours.
+The wonderful meaty flavor of this pasta sauce will trick your taste buds into thinking that this sauce has simmered for hours.
 But the reality is that it cooks up within one hour.
-When the hearty aroma of the simmered sauce fills your home you'll know that the sauce is ready to serve with your favourite pasta.
+When the hearty aroma of the simmered sauce fills your home, you'll know that the sauce is ready to serve with your favorite pasta.

-For this recipe I've used Italian sausage, but you can also be make this sauce with the addition of homemade meatballs, beef short ribs or even chicken drumsticks (though your cooking times will vary based on your meat of choice).
-Whichever meat you choose, your sauce will have a beautiful round flavour and garner many compliments, guaranteed.
+For this recipe, I've used Italian sausage, but you can also make this sauce with homemade meatballs, beef short ribs, or even chicken drumsticks (though your cooking times will vary based on your meat of choice).
+Whichever meat you choose, your sauce will have a beautiful round flavor and garner many compliments.

 - Good quality crushed tomatoes are key to this recipe.
 Brands I like include Mutti and Pastene.

-- Mild or hot Italian sausage are equally as good in this hearty sauce, it's up to you.
+- Mild and hot Italian sausage is good in this hearty sauce; it's up to you.

-See recipe card below for specific quantities and details.
+See the recipe below for specific quantities and details.

 Add onion and garlic.
-Once the sausage is golden brown and well caramelized, add in the diced onion and sauté until translucent 3-5 minutes.
-Next add in garlic and sauté 30 seconds or until fragrant (being careful not to burn the garlic).
+Once the sausage is golden brown and well caramelized, add in the diced onion and sauté until translucent, 3-5 minutes.
+Next, add garlic and sauté 30 seconds or until fragrant (be careful not to burn the garlic).

 Simmer.
 Stir to combine and bring to a boil.
-Once boiling reduce the heat to low and simmer and with the lid on and cook 30-45 minutes, stirring occasionally.
-When done, remove and discard the bay leaf and your hearty marinara with sausage is ready to serve.
+Once boiling, reduce the heat to low, simmer with the lid on, and cook for 30-45 minutes, stirring occasionally.
+When done, remove and discard the bay leaf, and your hearty marinara with sausage is ready to serve.

 Secret for Success

-- Be patient browning the sausage as it is the caramelization that will add depth and give the sauce it's hearty flavour which is characteristic of a sauce that has simmered for longer than one hour.
+- Be patient browning the sausage as the caramelization will add depth and give the sauce its hearty flavor, characteristic of a sauce that has simmered for longer than one hour.

 Tips for Great Pasta